ramonVDAKKER/research-bandits/README.md

 contextual bandits, the storage of the results, and dashboarding to compare and visualize performances of selected methods and setups discussed in the following papers:
 - [Valid Post-Contextual Bandit Inference](https://arxiv.org/abs/2505.13897)

+The methods and helpers for the Monte Carlo studies are taken from the package https://github.com/ramonVDAKKER/research-bandits-methods

 ## Quick Start

 1. **Clone the repository:**